oat-sa/taohub-user-guide/User Guide 3.3/Interactions/select-point-interaction.md

 **6.** Set the weights to be awarded for each Hotspot.

-In the scoring method normally used as a default, a Test-taker receives one point per completely correct interaction (so the test-taker has to select all the correct responses in order for the answer to be considered correct).
+In the scoring method normally used as a default, a test-taker receives one point per completely correct interaction (so the test-taker has to select all the correct responses in order for the answer to be considered correct).

-In this type of interaction, however, each Hotspot is evaluated individually, and thus *Map Response* is used as the *[Response processing](../appendix/glossary.md#response-processing]* method (see [Response Properties panel](../appendix/glossary.md#response-properties-panel) on the right).
+In this type of interaction, however, each Hotspot is evaluated individually, and thus *Map Response* is used as the *[Response processing](../appendix/glossary.md#response-processing]* method (see [Response Properties Panel](../appendix/glossary.md#response-properties-panel) on the right).

 By clicking on each Hotspot, a pop-up window appears next to it, which allows you to set the weight to be awarded if the test-taker selects it correctly.